Vini2/reneo/README.md

-# reneo
-Reneo: Unraveling Viral Genomes from Metagenomes using Assembly Graphs
+# Reneo: Unraveling Viral Genomes from Metagenomes using Assembly Graphs